KnightNiwrem/Digital-Pets-v2/PRD.md

 - Decay baselines (positive framing):
   - Satiety, Hydration, and Happiness gradually decrease over time
 - Hidden backing ticks for care:
-  - Game tick: 15 seconds.
+  - Game tick: 60 seconds.
 Autosave is triggered every tick.
   - Each care value has a hidden tick counter, for example satiety ticks, hydration ticks, happiness ticks.
   - The displayed care value is computed from its ticks using a fixed multiplier per value.
-Example: if one unit of Hydration represents forty ticks (ten minutes), then the displayed Hydration equals the hidden hydration ticks divided by forty, rounded up.
+Example: if one unit of Hydration represents ten ticks (ten minutes), then the displayed Hydration equals the hidden hydration ticks divided by ten, rounded up.
   - Restoring care adds ticks directly to the hidden counter.
-Example: restoring ten Hydration adds four hundred hydration ticks.
+Example: restoring ten Hydration adds one hundred hydration ticks.
   - Use similar multipliers for Satiety and Happiness to keep calculations simple, consistent, and performant.

 7) Poop and Hygiene